Mocha Whoopie Pies

 Instructions

 • In a separate bowl, sift together the flour, baking soda and cocoa.
-Add this to the first mixture alternately with the coffee and buttermilk.
+Add this to the creamed butter mixture alternately with the coffee and buttermilk.
+2 cups all-purpose flour, 1 teaspoon baking soda, ½ cup unsweetened cocoa powder, ½ cup strongly brewed coffee, ½ cup buttermilk

-• In a stand mixer bowl, whip the softened butter on medium speed until it is almost white in appearance.
+• In a stand mixer bowl, whip the room temperature butter on medium speed until it is almost white in appearance. ¾ cup salted butter

-• Add in the hot coffee and whip the buttercream on medium speed for 3-4 minutes, or until light and fluffy.
+• Add in the cooled coffee and whip the buttercream on medium speed for 3-4 minutes, or until light and fluffy.
+2 tablespoons strongly brewed coffee

 • Choose two whoopie pies that are about the same size.
 Spread the buttercream between the two cakes.